Hacker0x01/hai-on-hackerone/README.md

 ## Troubleshooting

-If you encounter any issues, please report them.
+If you encounter any issues, please don't hesitate to [report](https://github.com/Hacker0x01/hai-on-hackerone/issues/new/choose) them.